fegarrucho81/twilio-weather-backend/README.md

 ## Features

 - Fetch current weather for a given city using OpenWeather API.
-- Send an SMS with a custom message using Twilio API.
+- Send an SMS returning the temperature and conditions of the requested city.
 - REST API endpoints built in Node.js, ready to deploy or run locally.

 ---